Blanka: Characteristics

-Blanka's most prominent physical characteristic is his green colour, initially attributed to his consumption of chlorophyll from plants to blend into his jungle environment.
-However, when Street Fighter was brought to the U.S., Blanka's colouring was attributed to his being struck by lightning during the electrical storm in which his plane crashed.
+Blanka's most prominent physical characteristic is his green color, initially attributed to his consumption of chlorophyll from plants to blend into his jungle environment.
+However, when Street Fighter was brought to the U.S., Blanka's coloring was attributed to his being struck by lightning during the electrical storm in which his plane crashed.
 In Street Fighter II Blanka's default skin is yellowish-green, but later versions of the character are bright green.

 Blanka fights in a self-taught, animalistic style.
 In several of his special moves he rolls into a ball, launching himself at an opponent.
 In Blanka's signature attack, he crouches and emits an electric current shocking anything it touches.
 Although Blanka growls in combat, he usually speaks with words in cutscenes, except for Street Fighter Alpha 3.